ultralytics/ultralytics/docs/engine.md

 ## Other engine components

-There are other components that can be customized similarly like `Validators` and `Predictiors` To know more about their implementation details, go to Reference
+There are other componenets that can be customized similarly like `Validators` and `Predictors` See Reference section for more information on these.